AAP leader Jadeja sent to judicial custody after ‘assault’ on policemen

 According to police, Jadeja allegedly assaulted a few police personnel who were on duty and tried to flee in his car.
 Police said that Jadeja then allegedly tried to run over policemen with his car and dragged one of them on the vehicle’s bonnet for a few metres.

-Jadeja and his accomplice Deepak Zala have been booked under IPC 307 for attempt to murder and 332 for causing hurt to public servant at sector 21 police station of Gandhinagar.
+Jadeja and another person Deepak Zala were booked under IPC 307 for attempt to murder and 332 for causing hurt to public servant at sector 21 police station of Gandhinagar.
 On Wednesday, Jadeja and Zala were presented before a Gandhinagar court where police did not seek remand.

 At a press conference on Wednesday, Gandhinagar range Inspector General of Police Abhay Chudasma and Gandhinagar SP Mayur Chavda released a purported dashcam footage of Jadeja’s car showing a policeman being dragged on the bonnet.